tulip-lab/open-data/ISF-TDF2023/README.md

 ### Evaluation Period

 The period from **August 2023 to July 2024** serves as the **official evaluation period** of the competition.
-Forecast accuracy during this horizon is used for the final assessment and ranking of forecasting models.
+Forecast accuracy during this horizon is used for public comparison and ranking of forecasting models.

-## ISF-TDF2023 Evaluation Metric
+## Evaluation metric

 Forecasting performance in the **ISF-TDF2023** dataset is evaluated using the **Mean Absolute Scaled Error (MASE)**, a scale-independent forecasting accuracy measure that enables fair comparisons across destinations with substantially different tourism demand volumes.